whblondeau/gyre/finding_flotsam.md

 ###Sailing Bad Water

-Thee _Ragfin_ sailed down through the main drift of the Gyre.
+The _Ragfin_ sailed down through the main drift of the Gyre.
 Roaring easterlies ruled the sea there, and a heavy roof of cloud rushed overhead in oily streaks.

-The ship, rolling and heeling on a beam reach, still dodged knots of storm, but as they traversed the drift the skies gradually opened up.
+The ship, rolling and heeling on a beam reach, still dodged knots of storm, but as they penetrated the drift the skies gradually opened up.
 The roof of cloud lifted and broke up into tatters and fringes, with the high skies showing white and gray and, as they pushed south, even gradually darkening blue.

-Some three days in, _Ragfin_ entered the interior of the Gyre.
+Some three days in, _Ragfin_ passed into the interior of the Gyre.
 Bad Water, all of the southerners called it.
 The sun began to show as a pale watery smear, and the moon a muffled glow streaked with dark bars at night, falling from the full.

 Storms in Bad Water come in long, heavy bulks, with a weight of wind and lashings of rain.
 In the outer parts of Bad Water, there was rigging to be mended most watches.
-But gradually, the burden of heavy weather eased, because the center of Bad Water was clogged with increasing masses of floating weed.
+But gradually, the burden of heavy weather eased, because interior Bad Water was clogged with increasing masses of floating weed.

 Great streaks and drifts and reaches of seaweed, amber and brown and dark red in the daylight, lay like mats and skins on the surface, gentling the waves and muffling even the great swells.
 The heavy winds, with their freight of moisture and warmth, smelling strangely like the salt smell of the shore, rushed across the surface, but were unable to raise waves except in the open intervals of water.
 Mist and spray moved in great lateral banks, blocking vision and then suddenly opening out to long visibility again.
 The lookouts were fiercely vigilant aloft, crying out warnings of the floating masses of weed.
-When thee _Ragfin_ plowed into a heavy bank of weed, sailors with poles (and in the worst cases, billhooks and long-hafted scythes made for the purpose) had to push and hack it away from the bow.
+When the _Ragfin_ plowed into a heavy bank, sailors with poles (and in the worst cases, billhooks and long-hafted scythes made for the purpose) had to push and hack it away from the bow.
 This was heavy work; and they would curse the lookouts roundly.

 Bad Water was a place of rich life.
-The water itself, unlike the deep blue of the outer oceans, had distinct tinges of green.
+The water itself, unlike the deep blue of the outer oceans, showed distinct tinges of green.
 Schools of fish shoaled around the weed, and many species of seabirds hunted and fished the area, often scooping up squids and less familiar tentacled creatures.

-Fleets of delicate bubbles, which the sailors told Eastwind trailed deadly venomous tendrils far below the water, floated with airy lightness.
+Fleets of delicate bubbles, which the sailors told Eastwind trailed deadly venomous tendrils far below the water, floated with airy lightness on the surface.
 Some colorless and some blue or purple, they drifted together, making most other creatures stand off.
 They would glitter in the sunrise especially, when the early burning light of dawn would lance through the fire-edged banks of low cloud.

 Other wonders were to be seen in Bad Water.
 One day the lookout called out, “Eyes o’ the sea, two points off the starboard bow,” and such sailors as were awake and about clambered into the rigging for a closer look.
-To Rahifa, who went up into the crow’s nest and cajoled a look through the spyglass, the Eyes of the Sea seemed like a strange framework, as of ramshackle masts and yards but subtly organic in form.
+To Rahifa, who went up into the crow’s nest and cajoled a look through the spyglass, the Eyes of the Sea seemed like a strange framework, as of blackened ramshackle masts and yards but subtly organic in form.
 As they passed closer, maybe half a mile, it showed giant eyeballs socketed at various high points, looking this way and that.
 For a moment, one great eye, its bright yellow-green iris streaked with amber, stared back directly at her.
 She had the eerie feeling that a vast intelligence, great as the sea itself, inspected her at this distance, the huge eye resolving her shape to its satisfaction; and stared into her, and dismissed her.

 Then the great eye roved on, and a shudder took her.
 She handed the spyglass back to the lookout, who smirked.